jbakse/site_builder/content/strategy/index.md

 > Break your problem into smaller parts, and solve those parts.

 This is much easier said than done.
 It's hard to understand a complex problem and it's hard to break complex problems down into parts.
 How big should the parts be?
-How do you build individual parts without the other parts it depends on?
+How do you build an individual part without the other parts it depends on?
 Once you have a few working parts, how do you put them together?
-With experience, it gets easier to answer these questions, but advanced programmers still frequently encounter problems they can't understand and break-down at first.
+With experience, these questions get easier to answer, but advanced programmers still frequently encounter problems they can't initially understand and break down.
 When this happens to you, you still have an option for getting started: **make a simpler program**.

 Imagine you want to make a game like [pong](https://www.youtube.com/watch?v=1LsRGUODHlQ).
-You can begin to break it down into sub-tasks—keyboard controlled paddles, animated ball, scoreboards, etc—but it is hard to plan all those pieces all at once.
+You can begin to break it down into sub-tasks—keyboard controlled paddles, an animated ball, scoreboards—but it is hard to plan all those pieces all at once.
 At the planning stage, you will have a rough idea of how each piece should work.
 But before you start implementing each piece, you won't know the details.
-Without an understanding details, the pieces you make probably won't fit together.
+Without understanding the details, the pieces you make probably won't fit together.
 You might end up with a lot of code that doesn't work and you don't understand.
 It is much better to have a little bit of code that does work and that you do understand.

-You could also start with a very simple program: just draw a little square—the ball—on the screen.
+You could start with a very simple program: just draw a little square—the ball—on the screen.
 Build and run this program to make sure it works.
 Then start adding on.
 Make the ball move to the right.
-Don't worry about the paddles or the score yet, focus on the ball.
+Don't worry about the paddles or the score yet: focus on the ball.
 Make the square bounce when it hits the side.
 Then make it move diagonally.
 Make the ball bounce off all the sides.
 You might make dozens of incremental working programs as you get the basic ball working.
 As you do, take the time to review the code and make sure you understand how everything works.

 Working this way will let you discover the details of how your ball—an important piece of your program—works.
 These details will help you see how that piece will work with the others.
 As you start to build other elements—like the paddles or scoreboard—you might find out that you need to go back and change how the ball works.
-Expect to run into some dead ends, expect the need to back track.
+Expect to run into some dead ends, and expect the need to back track.
 This might have been avoided if you had made a complete plan in the beginning, but _in the beginning, you didn't know enough to make a complete plan_.
 This reason this strategy works is simple: instead of trying to do something you can't, you are trying to do something you can.

 <!--[[lots of issues with sentence clarity here--I'll work on it, but maybe you should review it as well. -l]]-->